lucasjellema/quick-oci-object-manager-browser-extension/README.md

    - Right-click the extension icon and select "Options"
    - Enter your PAR URL and click "Save Settings"

+3. Browse your bucket contents:
+   - Navigate through folders by clicking on them
+   - Return to parent folders using the ".." navigation
+   - Refresh the current view using the refresh button

+4. Upload files:
-3. Select files to upload using the file picker in the side panel
+   - Select files to upload using the file picker
+   - Choose a destination folder or enter a custom folder path

-4. Click "Upload to OCI" to start the upload process
+   - Click "Upload to OCI" to start the upload process

-5. Monitor the progress and status of your uploads
+   - Monitor the progress and status of your uploads

+5. Download files:
+   - Click on any file in the browser to download it
+   - Or use the download button next to each file

+6. Create folders:
+   - Click the "Create Folder" button
+   - Enter a folder name in the dialog
+   - Click "Create" to create the folder

 ## About Pre-Authenticated Requests (PARs)